CanaanGM/network_helpers/README.md

 - uses paramiko to connect to the server(s) and executes stuff

 > [device_info_scanner](./scanner/README.md) is a simple implementation of netdiscover in kali via [scapy](https://scapy.readthedocs.io/en/latest/)
-- need to run it from kali as root
+- need to be ran from kali as root
 - shows u the devices on the network in a nice
 - no error handling tho xD